Admissions Open Now for PGP-DM Class of 2026

 FAQs

 The minimum eligibility criteria for applying is an undergraduate degree in any discipline.
-This includes recent graduates, working professionals, as well as students in their final year (completing their Bachelor’s programs within July 2024).
+This includes recent graduates, working professionals, as well as students in their final year (completing their Bachelor’s programs within July 2025).

 No, it is not mandatory to have previous professional experience to be eligible to apply.
-However, it is recommended that you have some amount of professional or volunteering experience, as it gives you an edge for selection.
+However, it is recommended that you have some professional or volunteering experience, as it gives you an edge for selection.

 No. The PGP-DM is a full-time on-campus program, and cannot be pursued online, or while working.
 Given the rigorous and highly collaborative nature of the program, all students are required to attend classes in person, at all times.